blairsec/writeups/_posts/2021-09-26-beginner-xss-recap.md

 ```
 {% endraw %}

+Flag: `flag{cant_stop_me_now}`

-See you at our next meeting, 9/30!
+See you at our next meeting, on 9/30!
 We'll also go over the challenge then, although perhaps not in so much detail.

 ~ josh